eclipse-tractusx/eco-pass-kit/docs/page-software-operation-view.md

 ## Item Relationship Service Integration

-For deploying and integrating the IRS (Item Relationship Service)[https://github.com/eclipse-tractusx/item-relationship-service] with the digital product pass application first deploy the [reference helm chart values](../../deployment/helm/irs) helm charts.
+In order to enable the drill down in passports retrieved by the Digital Product Pass Application you will need to first deploy the IRS (Item Relationship Service)[https://github.com/eclipse-tractusx/item-relationship-service] and connect it to the Digital Product Pass application.

 For creating relationships between the digital twins register "singleLevelBomAsBuilt" and "singleLevelBomAsUsage" aspects which can be found here: [SingleLevelBomAsBuilt](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.single_level_usage_as_built) and [SingleLevelUsageAsBuilt](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.single_level_usage_as_built)